Urban cycling in Quebec City: bike lanes, routes, and top spots

 Distance15 to 20 km

-Arrival PointMontmorency Falls
+Arrival pointMontmorency Falls

 Barista's Tip

-Modern Cycling
+Modern Bike

 Electric, cargo, and shared

-★ Trend Electric bikes in Quebec City
+★ Trend Electric biking in Quebec

 AdvantageEffortless hills